Mayvena/GECK/README.md

 ### Wi-Fi

-Since the device shell is EM shielded,
+Since the device shell is EM shielded, there's a SMA coupler on the front panel for a Wi-Fi antenna.
+It is directly connected to the microSMA coupler on the BananaPi.

+### Radio

+The device has a RTL-SDR module built in it.
+It provides an antenna interface (external antenna included in the accessories pouch) and with the provided software allows the device to be used as a Software Defined Radio.
+With some additions (still need researching) it will allow useage as a HAM radio transceiver or

 ### Some further inspiration